 Create a Positive Work Culture:

 Toxic employees, leaders, or culture are detrimental to the work from home routine.
 If there’s no process for accountability and transparency, if there’s no trust or effective leadership or if there’s no sense of support in team members, the work from home model cannot thrive.
 It’s imperative for businesses to have a positive work culture especially since this model thrives on transparency, accountability, and integrity.
+Even though your team is not together, it doesn’t mean that you can’t continue to provide small touches with corporate gifts or some kind of physical reward to keep energy levels up.

 It’s imperative to have a set of defined expectations for all.
 This should be covered in the form of weekly or daily tasks, goals, or achievements.
 Setting the right expectations helps everyone stay on the same page, preventing miscommunication and misunderstanding.
 You should set expectations for: